day8/re-frame/docs/MentalModelOmnibus.md

 ```

 Assembly instructions are data, right?
 Data which happens to be "executable"
-by the right machine.
-An x86 machine in the case above.
+by the right machine - an x86 machine in the case above.

-I'd like you to now look back at that collection of events in the
+I'd like you to now look back at that collection of events and view it in the
 same way - data which can be executed - by the right machine.

 Wait.
 What machine?
 Well, the Event Handlers you register collectively implement
-the "machine" on which these Instructions execute.
+the "machine" on which these instructions execute.

+In this repo's README, near the top, I explained that re-frame had a
+Data Oriented Design.
+That tends to mean there's a DSL (Domain specific language)
+somewhere and an interpreter for it.
+With re-frame, YOU design a DSL and
+then YOU provide the machine to run it.

 Summary:
   - Events are the assembly language of your app.